DannyMyles/Birthday-App/README.md

 ## **Technologies used.**

-CSS,HTML and Bootsrap - Frontend
+CSS,HTML and Bootsrap - Front-end

 Javascript-Backend